 Despite the broad variety of languages (UML, DSLs, ER, etc.), tools and methods for domain modeling, these models are typically created by hand, making their definition a crucial (but also time-consuming) task in the development life-cycle.
 Given that the knowledge to be used as input to define such domain models is already (partially) captured in textual format (manuals, requirement documents, technical reports, transcripts of interviews, etc.) and provided by the different stakeholders in the project, we propose to move towards a more assisted domain modeling building process.You don't need to model alone.
 Our modeling assistant uses NLP-based techniques to read any existing document (including Wikipedia!) and helps you with good autocompletion suggestions to create better models faster!
 Click To Tweet

 To facilitate the definition of domain models and improve their quality, we present an approach where a natural language processing-based (NLP-based) assistant will provide autocomplete suggestions for the partial model under construction based on the automatic analysis of the textual information available for the project (contextual knowledge) and/or its related business domain (general knowledge).
 The process will also take into account the feedback collected from the designer’s interaction with the assistant.
 This is a joint work by L. Burgueño, R. Clarisó, S. Gérard, S. Li and J. Cabot that will be part of the 33rd International Conference on Advanced Information Systems Engineering (CAiSE’21).
+Summary slides are also available at the end of the post.

 - Autocompletion of partial domain models